What about Bearacade® and fire codes?

-What recommendations do you have to ensure that the Anchor Hole stays clear of debris?
+Will the Anchor Hole stay clear of debris?

 - We detail that the Anchor Hole should be drilled at least 3.5” deep – much deeper than necessary for engagement

 - Some of our partner institutions place a small piece of cellophane tape over the Anchor Hole that is easily punctured when deploying the unit.

 - The janitorial staff is charged with inspection as well.

 - The quarterly drills help keep an eye on everything – since they are to fully deploy the units during those drills

-- The Anchor Hole is 5/16” to 3/8” in diameter – almost imperceptible to the casual observer.
+- The Anchor Hole is 5/16” in diameter – almost imperceptible to the casual observer.

 - We recommend suggested Code of Conduct – Student Handbook amendments that align the device with fire extinguishers, pull stations, AEDs, and EpiPens, so that tampering with, disabling, misusing, or affecting the device or the doorway are serious offenses.

 To date, we have not encountered a concern with debris, over-waxing, wax-accumulation, or anything that prevents the engagement of the Anchor Pin into the Anchor Hole.
-Our devices were used six times (four times in Ohio, twice in Massachusetts) during the 2016-17 school year for actual emergency lockdowns – not drills – and the schools did not encounter a concern.
-Fortunately, the students (parent in one instance) intending to do harm were calmed and taken under control without incident.
+Our devices were used 28 times during the 2017-18 school year for actual emergency lockdowns – not drills – and the schools did not encounter a concern.
+Fortunately, those (students, parents, customers, and former workers) intending to do harm were calmed and taken under control without incident.